LaunchCodeEducation/lchs/src/chapters/local-dev/vscode-intro.rst

    LCHS Notebook files     Training files

 Take a look at the file path returned by ``pwd``.
-By opening the Desktop folder from the Welcome screen, VSCode automatically put us in that directory when we opened the terminal.
+By opening the Desktop folder from the Welcome screen, VS Code automatically put us in that directory when we opened the terminal.

 The ``ls`` command displays the files and folders currently in ``Desktop``.